 A Graduate Assistantship Award consists of two parts:

 Graduate Scholarship (see above) and a Work Study assignment.

 The graduate scholarship amount will vary depending on audition results and previous academic records.
 Scholarships are renewable for two years (4 semesters) as long as recipients maintain a 3.0 GPA, are enrolled in full time study (9 or more credits), and are in good academic standing.
 The Graduate Scholarship portion of the award is credited each semester to student accounts (half of the total amount each semester).

 Work study assignments are made at the discretion of the Graduate Assistantship Award Committee.
-The Work Study assignments involve up to 10 - 20 hours per week of service to the college, earnings to be paid directly to the students.
-Graduate Assistsnts may earn up to approxinately $4,800 per year ($2,400 per semester) with the assignment.
+The Graduate Assistantship/Work Study assignments involve 10 - 20 hours per week of service to the college, earnings to be paid directly to the students.
+Graduate Assistants may earn up to approximately $4,800 per year ($2,400 per semester) with the assignment.
 The actual amount of earnings will vary up to the maximum, depending on the number of hours worked.
 Most Graduate Assistants work an average of 10 - 15 hours per week in the assignment.
 Consideration will be given only to full time students accepted into the graduate program.
 International students must have a minimum of 80 (internet based test) on the TOEFL and a valid Social Security number to be employed on campus.
 Assistantships are reviewed at the end of the first year and are not renewable after the second year (4th semester).